 4.44.
-Operating organizations and designers should consider safety and nuclear security and computer safety and security in all phases of the I&C system lifecycle, namely: specification of design requirements; conceptual, preliminary and detailed design; and the procurement, fabrication, integration, installation, commissioning, operation and maintenance, and decommissioning of the instrumentation and control systems.
+Operating organizations and designers should consider safety and nuclear security and, as well as computer safety and security, in all phases of the I&Cinstrumentation and control system lifecycle, namelylife cycle: specification of design requirements; conceptual, preliminary and detailed design; and the procurement, fabrication, integration, installation, commissioning, operation and maintenance, and decommissioning of the instrumentation and control systems.